magento/devdocs/guides/v1.0/architecture/areas/areas.md

 * Web API REST (webapi_rest): entry point for this area is `index.php` or `pub/index.php`
 * Web API SOAP (webapi_soap): entry point for this area is `index.php` or `pub/index.php`

-If your extension works in several areas, you should ensure it has separate behavior and view components for each area.
+If your extension works in several areas, you should make sure it has separate behavior and view components for each area.
-You can add a new area if needed as discussed in TBD.

-<p class="q">Reviewer: Are there instructions for creating a new area?
-If so, where?</p>